kitten/setup-simple-ipsec-l2tp-vpn/README.md

 > June 1st, 2015: CVE-2015-3204: malicious payload causing IKE daemon restart

-**If you've used the script before the 14th of June, please update LibreSwan the server!**
+**If you've used the script before the 14th of June, please update LibreSwan on the server!**

 # Some Notes